On basic $2$-arc-transitive graphs

-Note that the order of a finite nonabelian simple group is divisible by three distinct primes.
-By (2) of Theorem \ref{basic-gph}, we have the following corollary.
+It is well-known that the order of a finite nonabelian simple group is divisible by $4$ and two distinct odd primes.
+By (2) of Theorem \ref{basic-gph}, we have the following corollaries.

-\begin{corollary} Let $a$ and $b$ be positive integers, let $p$ and $q$ be distinct primes.
-Assume that $\Ga=(V,E)$ is a basic $2$-arc-transitive graph with respect to a group $G$.
-Let $\{\a,\b\}\in E$ and $G^*=\l G_\a,G_\b\r$.
-Assume that $G^*$ has an orbit on $V$ of length $p^aq^b$.
-Then either $\Ga$ is a complete bipartite graph, or $G$ is almost simple. \end{corollary}
+\begin{corollary} Assume that $\Ga=(V,E)$ is a basic $2$-arc-transitive graph with respect to a group $G$, and $G^*=\l G_\a,G_\b\r$ for an edge $\{\a,\b\}\in E$.
+Assume that one of $G^*$-orbits on $V$ has length $p^aq^b$, where $a$ and $b$ are positive integers, $p$ and $q$ are distinct primes.
+If $\Ga$ is not a complete bipartite graph, then $G$ is almost simple. \end{corollary}